What you don’t know can hurt your photos

 The Bad Guys

 • High temperature and relative humidity: The emulsion layer of a photograph, the light-sensitive component that actually captures the image, is made up of organic materials, including gelatin.
-That makes the emulsion susceptible to mold and fungi, especially when subject to the combination of heat and moisture.
-Photographs should be stored in a cool, dry place, below about 68Β° Fahrenheit and under 50% relative humidity.
+That makes the emulsion susceptible to mold and fungi, especially when subject to heat and moisture.
+Photographs should be stored in a cool, dry place, below about 68° Fahrenheit and under 50% relative humidity.

 • Wood and Paper Products: What could be more natural than a tree.
-That may be true, but many wood and paper products contain harmful acids, bleaches and other chemicals that can damage the emulsion of your photograph over time.
+That may be true, but many wood and paper products contain harmful acids, bleaches, and other chemicals that can damage the emulsion of your photograph over time.
 Use only acid-free paper products.
-When shopping for “archival” products, make sure you are getting what you pay for – there is no accepted “archival” labeling standard.
+When shopping for “archival” products, ensure you get what you pay for – there is no accepted “archival” labeling standard.

-• Adhesives & Rubber: Remember those easy-to-use sticky-back photo albums.
-Bad news and we all know it.
-But most adhesives, including the rubber cement often used in so-called “magnetic” photo albums, contain harmful chemicals such as PVC that will eventually destroy your photographs.
-Rubber bands can have the same effect.
-That makes them both a big no-no.
+• Adhesives & Rubber: Remember those easy-to-use sticky-back photo albums?
+They’re bad news, and we all know it.
+However, most adhesives, including the rubber cement often used in so-called “magnetic” photo albums, contain harmful chemicals such as PVC that eventually destroy your photographs.
+Rubber bands can have the same effect, making them both a big no-no.

-• Air pollutants: It may come as a surprise, but even the fumes from household cleaning products and fresh paint can damage photos.
-You probably won’t notice the effects right away, but in time they will become painfully obvious.
+• Air pollutants: It may be a surprise, but even the fumes from household cleaning products and fresh paint can damage photos.
+You probably won’t notice the effects immediately, but they will become painfully obvious.

 • Metallic Objects: On a more practical level, metallic objects such as keys and paper clips can scratch the surfaces of your prints and negatives.
-Don’t clip your photos together, and try not to store them in the same box as your screwdrivers.
+Don’t clip your photos together; try not to store them in the same box as your screwdrivers.

 A Word of Hope